-\introparagraph{DP algorithm} \Cref{eq:DP_recursion} can be computed for all states in time $\O(|\Sset| + |\Dec|)$ ``bottom-up'', i.e., in a reverse topological sort of the DAG.
-To compute $\Choices_1(v)$ for state $v \in V$, the algorithm retrieves all decisions $(v, v') \in \Dec$ from $v$ to any state $v' \in V$, looks up $\solW_1(v')$, and keeps track of the minimum total weight $\weight(v, v') \aggr \solW_1(v')$ on-the-fly.
-(If no such edge is found, then the weight is set to $\infty$.)
+\introparagraph{DP algorithm} \cref{eq:DP_recursion} can be computed for all states in time $\O(|\Sset| + |\Dec|)$ ``bottom-up'', i.e., in a reverse topological sort of the DAG.
+To compute $\Choices_1(v)$ for state $v \in V$, the algorithm retrieves all decisions $(v, v') \in \Dec$ from $v$ to any state $v' \in V$, looks up $\solW_1(v')$, and keeps track of the minimum total weight $\weight(v, v') \aggr \solW_1(v')$.
+If no such edge is found, then the weight is set to $\infty$.
 When computing $\solW_1(v)$, the algorithm also adds pointers to keep track of optimal solutions.
-This way the corresponding paths can be reconstructed by tracing the pointers back ``top-down'' from $s$~\cite{bertsekas05dp}.
+In this way, the corresponding paths can be reconstructed by tracing the pointers back ``top-down'' from $s$~\cite{bertsekas05dp}.

-Whenever the bottom-up phase encounters a state $v$ without outgoing edges (i.e., $\Choices_1(v) = \emptyset$), then that state $v$ and all its adjacent edges can be removed without affecting the space of solutions.
-As a result, there are no ``dead-ends'' in the graph; every node and edge we can reach from $s$ is part of some solution.
-We use $\SsetR \subseteq V$ and $\DecR \subseteq \Dec$ to denote the \emph{remaining sets of states and decisions}, respectively.
-Note that the DP algorithm we describe corresponds to variable elimination~\cite{DBLP:journals/ai/Dechter99} on the \emph{tropical semiring}~\cite{Golan:1999di,pin98tropical} and the removal of states and decisions is the same as the \emph{semi-join reductions by Yannakakis}~\cite{DBLP:conf/vldb/Yannakakis81}, which corresponds to variable elimination on the Boolean semiring~\cite{abo16faq}.
+Whenever the bottom-up phase encounters a state $v$ without outgoing edges (i.e., $\Choices_1(v) = \emptyset$), then $v$ and all its adjacent edges can be removed without affecting the solution space.
+If we apply this to all states, there will be no ``dead ends'' in the graph; every node or edge reachable from $s$ will be part of some solution.
+We use $\SsetR \subseteq V$ and $\DecR \subseteq \Dec$ to denote the \emph{sets of remaining states and decisions}, respectively.
+Note that the DP algorithm we describe corresponds to variable elimination~\cite{DBLP:journals/ai/Dechter99} with the \emph{tropical semiring}~\cite{pin98tropical} and the removal of states and decisions is the same as the \emph{semi-join reductions by Yannakakis}~\cite{DBLP:conf/vldb/Yannakakis81}.

-\subsection{DP instance for path CQs}
+\subsection{DP Instance for Path CQs}